-My name is Satya, and 6 years ago, I left New York City to experience Central America.
+My name is Satya, and in 2014, I left New York City to experience Latin America.
 Though I enjoyed the big Apple’s blistering pace, I was drained by racist ideology hovering over US culture, and I wanted a different experience.
 I had a magical experience traveling around Panama, Mexico, Nicaragua, and Costa Rica.
 While in Costa Rica, I volunteered at a majestic butterfly garden and consequently traded in my heels for sandals only to find that I was happier barefoot.
+I left my luxury brownstone in New York City to live in an eco-friendly cabin in the tropics.
+I prioritized resting in my femininity over capitalism and in return I found complete bliss, optimal health, high quality of life and peace, something luxury could never buy.
+Real luxury comes from taking care of your emotional wellbeing, from the physical to the food that we eat and beyond.
 I climbed mountains and rode my bike under the stars.
 I meditated more than I ever had in my entire life, and it was here in Costa Rica, where my spiritual journey uncontrollably blossomed.
 I learned a different way of living, a more holistic and organic way of seeing the world.
 I learned that our lives are really our own, and we can create any beauty we want.
 I love the energy of Costa Rica.
 It has become my home.
 When I was in the United States, I would always say to myself, “I’m leaving the country for a while at some point.”
-I had not realized that those thoughts would later manifest into my future.
+I had not realized that those thoughts would later manifest into my future.est into my future.

-It was also here in Costa Rica, where I continued the understanding that Black women and people are genuinely the most oppressed people worldwide.
+It was also here in Costa Rica, where I continued the understanding that Black women experience misogyny and anti-blackness within our own communities and from other races in the United States and globally.
 I was able to see it firsthand while living and traveling to so many different countries.
-I realized that there was this pattern of continually seeing black people repeat the same narrative and role worldwide — Which led me to recognize that systemic racism was more substantial than what we knew.
-I also came to the understanding that the entire world needed more of a deeper understanding of the subconscious and shadows.
-The most important part was that I not only allowed Costa Rica to change my entire life, but that it was now vital for me to share the experience of being outside of the United States, back in nature with other black women, healing with the spiritual practice of yoga & meditation, eating holistically, connecting with the elements and each other.
-It was vital to create a sanctuary where Black women could experience peace, tranquility, culture, wellness, and nature.
+I realized that there was this pattern of continually seeing black women experiencing misogyny and anti-blackness — Which led me to recognize that systemic racism was more substantial than what we knew.
+Although, Costa Rica does have a deep history of racism and misogyny which still happens there today, the most important part of my journey though was that I not only allowed Costa Rica to change my entire life by living in lush nature, but that it was now vital for me to share the experience of being outside of the United States, back in nature with other women, healing with the spiritual practice of yoga & meditation, eating holistically, connecting with the elements, our ancestors and each other.
+It was vital to create a sanctuary where Black Women could experience peace, tranquility, culture, feminine wellness, and nature.

-I created the first philosophy centering the wellness, liberation and healing of black women, after creating this philosophy I created Black Women Healing Retreats which is the very first retreat and holistic wellness company invented for black women.
-Each of its co-sister retreats has its own unique aspects.
-The retreat’s goal is to bring women together for culture, wellness, and adventure in the gorgeous jungles of Costa Rica and Jamaica.
+I birthed Black Women Healing Retreats out of the desire to connect Black Women to nature and themselves.
+The retreat’s goal is to bring women together for healing and community building in the in the gorgeous jungles of Costa Rica and Jamaica.
 During the retreats, the women practice yoga, experience enriching and educational workshops by expert facilitators, go hiking on waterfalls, swim in the bluest oceans, meditate amongst themselves and each other.
 The retreat is a sacred sanctuary that allows black women to get back to nature across the beautiful jungles of Costa Rica and Jamaica.
 It also a space to unwind, unlearn and disconnect from the psychological trauma of systemic racism.
-These retreats are custom designed for black women.
+These retreats are custom designed for Black Women.
 If you are afraid of traveling alone, this is the perfect opportunity to begin your travel story because of the support you will receive from your traveling sisters and BWHR.
-These retreats are a sanctuary for women to understand the true essence and vitality of holistic wellness, liberation and healing, and we honor and welcome you!
+These retreats are a sanctuary for women to understand the true essence and vitality of holistic wellness, femininity and healing, and we honor and welcome you!